February 20, 2019

 Ground Round: A long-time favorite, the Ground Round has expansive seating and a full menu, including several choices for kids.
 Gather here and linger, and there’s an open door to late-night happy hour.

-Just Desserts by Bracy’s Café: Home cooking awaits, plus several choices for pies and baked goods.
+Bracy’s Café: Home cooking awaits, plus several choices for pies and baked goods.
 Breakfast and lunches all made from scratch.

 Longboards Wraps and Bowls: A sunny, Hawaiian inspired choice for fresh wraps, bowls and even breakfast.